Editor's note: This is Part 2 of Unimaginable: The Story of Alex Lowe, Climber. If you haven't already, catch up with Part 1 first.

 We cannot know anything about the emotional landscape of another’s losses and longings, because we have not been there before.
 The only heart we can know is our own.
 To all others, we’d do well to extend a sympathetic heartstring, assuming all hearts sing – to some degree – a resonating, and common chord.

-On April 27th, earlier this year, mountain climbers Ueli Steck and David Goettler found Alex Lowe’s remains as they scouted out a new line to climb on Shishapangma.
+On 27th April 2016, two mountain climbers, David Goettler and the late Ueli Steck, found Alex Lowe’s remains as they scouted out a new line to climb on Shishapangma.
 Of course, there was an enormous media fanfare to follow, countless interviews, rehashings of the old story, and various intrusions from the public sphere into the previously placid life of the Lowe-Anker family.

 And while I am tempted to quote Jenni on her suppositions about what Alex might be thinking about all of this if he were looking down from above, or one of his son’s heartfelt remembrances about his time with Alex, to conclude this story, I feel compelled, instead, to take a different tack.